vishalkumar18/tokyo-olympic-azure-data-analysis/README.md

 •	Azure Storage: Serves as the data lake for storing raw and processed data.
 It can also host intermediate results generated during the analysis.

-•	Azure SQL Database: Stores the cleaned and transformed data, making it accessible for visualization and reporting.
+•	Azure Azure Analytics: Azure Synapse Analytics provides a comprehensive platform for data integration, warehousing, and analytics.
+Stores the cleaned and transformed data, making it accessible for visualization and reporting.

-•	Power BI: Connects to the Azure SQL Database to create interactive and visually appealing dashboards for data exploration.

 # Technologies Used
-Azure Databricks
+•	Azure Databricks
-Azure Data Factory
+•	Azure Data Factory
-Azure Storage
+•	Azure Storage
-Azure SQL Database
+•	Azure SQL Database
-Azure Synapse Analytics
+•	Azure Synapse Analytics

 ![Screenshot 2024-02-29 085158](https://github.com/vishalkumar18/tokyo-olympic-azure-data-analysis/assets/43701305/976ae9ee-426f-4667-845a-6e6a1c879759)

 # Getting Started